Saturday, 1 November 2025

 ursula romero

-Casa 2 Cadiz is a great place to visit if you want a slow, nourishing weekend in the hills of the Lecrín Valley in Southern Spain.
+Casa de la Morera is a great place to visit if you want a slow, nourishing weekend in the hills of the Lecrín Valley in Southern Spain.
 If you want to escape the demands of daily life whilst enhancing your painting skills, eating delicious food, learning the odd Spanish phrase and catching a few rays of sunshine.
 Some of the courses include excursions to restaurants with views of the Alhambra Palace after a relaxing afternoon in the Arabic Baths of Granada.

 For more information about some of our very first courses for 2024 see below: